Kaffir lime

-Citrus hystrix, called the kaffir lime or makrut lime, (/ˈmækr@t/, /məkˈruːt/) is a citrus fruit native to tropical Southeast Asia.
+Citrus hystrix, called the kaffir lime, Thai lime or makrut lime, (/ˈmækr@t/, /məkˈruːt/) is a citrus fruit native to tropical Southeast Asia.

 Its fruit and leaves are used in Southeast Asian cuisine, and its essential oil is used in perfumery.
 Its rind and crushed leaves emit an intense citrus fragrance.

 Names

-"Kaffir" is thought to ultimately derive from the Arabic kafir, meaning infidel, though the mechanism by which it came to be applied to the lime is uncertain.
-Following the takeover of the Swahili coast, Muslims used the term to refer to the non-Muslim indigenous Africans, who were increasingly abducted for the Indian Ocean slave trade, which reached a height in the fifteenth and sixteenth century.

 The most likely etymology is through the Kaffirs, an ethnic group in Sri Lanka partly descended from enslaved Bantu.
 The earliest known reference, under the alternative spelling "caffre" is in the 1888 book The Cultivated Oranges, Lemons Etc. of India and Ceylon by Emanuel Bonavia, who notes, "The plantation coolies also smear it over their feet and legs, to keep off land leeches; and therefore in Ceylon [Sri Lanka] it has also got the name of Kudalu dchi, or Leech Lime.
 Europeans call it Caffre Lime."
 Similarly, H.F.
 MacMillan's 1910 book A Handbook of Tropical Gardening and Planting notes, "The 'Kaffir Lime' in Ceylon."

 Another proposed etymology is directly by Indian Muslims of the imported fruit from the non-Muslim lands to the east to "convey otherness and exotic provenance."
 Claims that the name of the fruit derives directly from the South African ethnic slur "kaffir" (see "South Africa" below) are not well supported.

 C. hystrix is known by various names in its native areas: